-The job description of industrial electricians involves installing and maintaining electrical systems in industrial facilities, factories, and businesses.
+Industrial electricians are responsible for installing and maintaining electrical systems in industrial facilities, factories, and businesses.

-Their responsibilities also include repairing giant electrical equipment, like industrial fans, giant motors, among other things.
+It also involves repairing giant electrical equipment, like industrial fans, giant motors, among other things.

 Industrial electricians are usually part of a construction team to put in and check new equipment and systems; and are available to repair or maintain older, and pre-existing systems.